 Hispanics were hardest hit among all racial and ethnic groups in April 2020 - the first full month that reflects the COVID-19 impact on employment.
 For Hispanic workers, unemployment increased by 12.9 percentage points.
-In one month, the rate went from 6.0% in March 2020 to 18.9% in April 2020.
-Wearly 5 million Hispanic workers lost employment, from 28.5 million to 22.6 million.
+In one month, the rate went from 6.0% in March 2020 to 18.9% in April 2020.40 Nearly 5 million Hispanic workers lost employment, from 28.5 million to 22.6 million.
 April was the sharpest one-month drop in the worst economic contraction since the Great Depression.
 Employment rebounded somewhat to 25.9 million in August.
-Yet six months after the start of the pandemic, Hispanic unemployment is still high at 10.5%, according to the most recent Employment Situation report by the Bureau of Labor Statistics.
+Yet six months after the start of the pandemic, Hispanic unemployment is still high at 10.5%, according to the most recent Employment Situation report.